 As with neurons, muscle specialists refer to certain muscle cell organelles with special names.
 The cytoplasm of muscle cells is often called sarcoplasm (Gr. sarkos, flesh + plasma, thing formed), the smooth ER is the sarcoplasmic reticulum, and the muscle cell membrane and its external lamina are the sarcolemma (sarkos + Gr. lemma, husk).

 The variation in diameter of muscle fibers depends on factors such as the specific muscle, age, gender, nutritional status, and physical training of the individual.
 Exercise enlarges the skeletal musculature by stimulating formation of new myofibrils and growth in the diameter of individual muscle fibers.
 This process, characterized by increased cell volume, is called hypertrophy (Gr. hyper, above + trophe, nourishment).
-Tissue growth by an increase in the number of cells is termed hyperplasia (hyper + Gr. plasis, molding), which takes place very readily ...
+Tissue growth by an increase in the number of cells is termed hyperplasia (hyper + Gr. plasis, molding), which takes place very readily in ...